* China to place 25 pct tariff on certain aircraft

 SINGAPORE/SHANGHAI April 4 (Reuters) - China on Wednesday announced plans to place a 25 percent tariff on certain U.S. aircraft, in a move expected to affect some older Boeing Co narrowbody models, according to documents from China's Ministry of Commerce and the U.S. manufacturer.

-But it was not immediately clear how far they would affect Boeing's upgraded 737 MAX family, a key source of future Boeing profits, because of a lack of detail in the announcement and the fact that not all airplane characteristics are published.
+But although several analysts said China had spared the newer 737 MAX - key to future Boeing profits - the impact remained uncertain because of a lack of detail in the announcement and the fact that not all airplane characteristics are published.

-Boeing shares fell as much as 6 percent in early trading after China hit back at U.S. tariffs with the announcement of duties on key U.S. imports including soybeans, cars, beef and chemicals, as well as planes.
+Boeing shares fell as much as 6 percent after China hit back at U.S. tariffs with the announcement of duties on key U.S. imports including soybeans, cars, beef and chemicals, as well as planes.

 The stakes are high.
-The United States exported $15 billion of aircraft to China in 2016, ranking it equally with agricultural products like soybeans also targeted for tariffs as the biggest category of goods, according U.S. trade data.
+The United States exported $15 billion of aircraft to China in 2016, ranking equally with agricultural products like soybeans as the biggest category of goods.

-Several definitions of "empty weight" are used in the aircraft industry and the ministry document did not contain any footnotes or further explanation.
+Several definitions of "empty weight" are used in the aircraft industry and the ministry document gave no explanation.

-Industry experts said the rules most likely refer to the "manufacturers' empty weight," or the core aircraft structure.
+Two industry experts said the rules most likely refer to the "manufacturer's empty weight," or the core aircraft structure.

-But manufacturers are usually shy about publishing this number because of its commercial sensitivity, while they do give estimates for the slightly higher "operating empty weight," which includes crew and some fluids and equipment, but not fuel.
+But manufacturers are usually shy about publishing this number because of its commercial sensitivity, while they do give estimates for the slightly higher "operating empty weight," which includes airline crew and some equipment, but not fuel.

-Yet even this number can vary according to an airline's specific requirements, so it is seen as a guideline only.
+Yet even this number can vary according to an airline's specific requirements, so it is seen as a guideline.

 Whatever category is used, the range appears comfortably to include the current-generation 737 narrowbody aircraft, which is in the midst of being replaced by the newer 737 MAX.

-The "manufacturer's empty weight" would typically be about 1 to 1.5 tonnes lower than this, a plane appraisal expert said.
+The "manufacturer's empty weight" (MEW) would typically be about 1-1.5 tonnes lower, two airplane appraisal experts said.

-In contrast, the newer 737 MAX 8 is heavier than its predecessor, with an operating empty weight of 45,070 kilograms, according to a Boeing airport document published in August 2017.
+In contrast, the newer 737 MAX 8 is heavier than its predecessor, with an operating empty weight of 45,070 kg, according to a Boeing document published in August 2017.

 Boeing and China's Commercial Aircraft Corp of China (COMAC) are expected to open a 737 completion centre in the coastal city of Zhoushan to install interiors and paint liveries this year.